nim-lang/Nim/doc/manual_experimental.rst

 one may want to use Nim libraries using these features without using them oneself.

-Whether or not an experimental feature is enabled can be checked in user code by checking if the symbol with the prefix ``nimHas`` and the name of the experimental feature is defined.
-For example, to check if ``implicitDeref`` is enabled, you can use the check ``defined(nimHasImplicitDeref)``.
+If an experimental feature is turned on, you can check it in user code by calling `defined` with a symbol with the prefix `nimHas` and the name of the experimental feature.
+For example, if ``--experimental:implicitDeref`` is passed to the compiler or ``{.experimental: "implicitDeref".}`` is used, ``defined(nimHasImplicitDeref)`` will be true, otherwise it will be false.
+However, the `nimHas` prefix is not only used for experimental features, so if ``defined(nimHasX)`` is true, then `X` is not necessarily the name of an experimental switch.

 **Note**: Unless otherwise indicated, these features are not to be removed, but refined and overhauled.